Skip to main content

 The fundraising math:

-- Time needed to show traction to investors: 2-3 months minimum
+• Time needed to show traction to investors: typically 2-3 months minimum

-That means you should start fundraising when you have 8-12 months of runway remaining.
-Starting with less than 6 months puts you in a weak negotiating position.
-Investors can smell desperation, and they'll either pass or demand worse terms.
+That means many founders aim to start fundraising when they have roughly 8-12 months of runway remaining.
+Starting with less than 6 months often puts founders in a weak negotiating position.
+Investors can sense urgency, and they'll either pass or push for worse terms.

 A practical timeline for a company with 12 months of runway: